This article contains information on the steps required to create an AWS S3 data source and stream query:

 See CSV - Parsing and Importing Settings.

-- To edit the Measures & Dimensions, click the Pen icon in the Measures & Dimensions panel.
+- To edit the Stream Query, click the pen icon in the Measures & Dimensions panel.

 - To add an item, drag from the repository on the left to the relevant Measure or Dimension panel.
 At least one dimension and one measure [ a numerical value] are required.

 - To clear an item, click the X icon on the item.